kant/MetaboAnalystR3.0/README.md

 ## Tutorials

 For detailed tutorials on how to use MetaboAnalystR 2.0, please refer to the R package vignettes.
-These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 2.0 modules (11), a case-study showcasing the new end-to-end functionality of MetaboAnalystR 2.0, as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR 1.0 for a holisitic metabolomic data analysis (deprecated).
+These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 2.0 modules (11), a case-study showcasing the new end-to-end functionality of MetaboAnalystR 2.0, as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR 1.0 for a holistic metabolomic data analysis (deprecated).
 Note, the functions below work only if the R package vignettes were built.

 Within R:
 ```R